Methyl isocyanate: Physical properties

 Methyl isocyanate is a colorless, poisonous, lachrymatory (tearing agent), flammable liquid.
 It is soluble in water to 6–10 parts per 100 parts, but it also reacts with water (see Reactions below).

+It has a refractive index of 1.363 with a wavelength of 589 nm at a temperature of 20 °C.

 Manufacture

 Methyl isocyanate is usually manufactured by the reaction of monomethylamine and phosgene.
-For large scale production, it is advantageous to combine these reactants at higher temperature in the gas phase.
+For large-scale production it is advantageous to combine these reactants at higher temperature in the gas phase.
 A mixture of methyl isocyanate and two moles of hydrogen chloride is formed, but N-methylcarbamoyl chloride (MCC) forms as the mixture is condensed, leaving one mole of hydrogen chloride as a gas.

-The methyl isocyanate is obtained by treating the MCC with a tertiary amine, such as N,N-dimethylaniline, or with pyridine or by separating it by using distillation techniques.
+The methyl isocyanate is obtained by treating the MCC with a tertiary amine, such as N,N-dimethylaniline, or with pyridine, or by separating it by using distillation techniques.

 Methyl isocyanate is also manufactured from N-methylformamide and air.
 In the latter process, it is immediately consumed in a closed-loop process to make methomyl.
 Other manufacturing methods have been reported.